 To have a viable blog, you need to pass all seven tests.
 If you can’t, your blog will never succeed, no matter how hard you try.

-On a more positive note, passing all seven of these tests practically guarantees you can build a popular blog.
+On a more positive note, passing all seven of these tests practically guarantees you can build not only popular, but a money making blog.
 All that’s left is doing the work to make it happen.

 Ready to find out what the tests are?